Start school with your Plain City Public Library card!

 In addition, visit the Plain City Public Library for help with:

-Guided Reading—from A to Z+ we have a list of books that match your level.
+Guided Reading—from A to Z+ we books that match your reading level.

 Research—from animals to poetry, science to sports, our non-fiction section will help you research your topic and write your report.